gbmj/gbmj-timeline-cv/README.md

 ## How
 This is a __LaTeX2e__ template that compiles with either __XeLaTeX__ or __LuaLaTex__.
 You can upload the files to [__Overleaf.com__](https://overleaf.com) (a personal account is free) to edit and compile them online.
 ## Preview
 (Note: these are screenshots from the original code as it is here.
-For my current resume, see the pdf above.)
+My career path has long since diverged :).)
 ![sample cv page 1 image](https://github.com/gbmj/gbmj-timeline-cv/blob/master/sample-cv-p1n.png "sample cv page 1")
 ![sample cv page 2 image](https://github.com/gbmj/gbmj-timeline-cv/blob/master/sample-cv-p2.png "sample cv page 2")
 ## License